Bmax B4 Plus

 Living Linux compares the B4 Plus favorably against smaller N100 systems for users prioritizing storage flexibility.
 The reviewer's recommendation is clear: "If you really want to have a lot of storage but you still want a small computer, then this is an interesting option."
 The video documents the internal layout showing the single RAM slot with 16GB module, the M.2 2280 SSD position, and the dedicated SATA connector and bay.
 For viewers considering the B4 Plus for Linux installations or home server applications, this teardown provides valuable insight into the hardware's accessibility and upgrade potential.
 The slightly larger footprint compared to pocket-sized competitors is presented as a worthwhile trade-off for genuine storage expandability.

-Customer Reviews of the BMAX B4 Plus
+Customer Reviews of the Bmax B4 Plus

 Conclusion